 Many people look at bankruptcy as “ripping off the band-aid” of debt and taking a small amount of pain now for faster relief and benefit.

 In order to file for bankruptcy, it is crucial that you approach a lawyer who specializes in bankruptcy law.
 Here at Leinart Law Firm, our Fort Worth and Dallas bankruptcy lawyers can customize the best solution to your problem.

-Although there is no minimum debt when filing for bankruptcy, we can help review your case and give you the best advice on which chapter of bankruptcy would most benefit you.
+Although there is no minimum debt to file bankruptcy, we can help review your case and give you the best advice on which chapter of bankruptcy would most benefit you.

 That way, you can set your finances straight and not dig yourself deeper in debt.
-So, if you are thinking of when to file bankruptcy, talk to an attorney first before making any decisions.
+So, if you are thinking of when to file bankruptcy, talk to a bankruptcy attorney first before making any decisions.